Deploy and serve Llama 2 models on TPU v5e using SAX

 3. Create the TPU VM:

-gcloud alpha compute tpus queued-resources create ${QUEUED_RESOURCE_ID} \
+gcloud compute tpus queued-resources create ${QUEUED_RESOURCE_ID} \

 --node-id ${TPU_NAME} \